AdityaSrivast/kernel-tasks/reports/aggregate_report/Readme.md

 ## Aggregate Report
 Idea: Use checkpatch.pl with `--show-types` flag to output all the different types of error and warnings.
 Now count these errors and warnings to find out the most common error and warnings.

-Step1: First, generate the log file using `--show-types` flag
+Step1: First, generate the checkpatch.pl report using `--show-types` flag over all the commits

-Step2: Use the generated file to create statistical analysis and find most reported error<br/>
+Step2: Use the generated report to create statistical analysis and find most reported error.
+Output this data to `summary.txt`<br/>
-The analysis is present inside `analysis` directory
+The analysis script and summary is present inside `analysis` directory

-Step3: Count the occurances of all the errors and warnings to find the aggregate and statistics associated